-4.1 Prevention Measures
+Prevention Measures 4.1

 Prevention consists of actions that reduce the risk of natural or manmade disaster incidents.
-It is required to list and elaborate all types of measures like - building codes, floodplain management, storm water management, safe and sustainable housing, urban development, land issues, Smart City management plan etc., which are required to be planned and implemented at the local ward level to make the Shimla city disaster resilient, as a part of prevention measures.
+It is required to list and elaborate all types of measures (like - building codes, floodplain management, storm water management, safe and sustainable housing, urban development and land issues and Smart City management plan etc., which are required to be planned and implemented at the local ward level to make the Shimla city disaster resilient, as a part of prevention measures.
 Under it, the special projects are proposed for preventing the disasters.

-4.2 Mitigation Measures
+Mitigation Measures 4.2

-This part will mainly focus on various ways and means of reducing the impacts of disasters on the communities through damage prevention.
+This part mainly focuses on various ways and means of reducing the impacts of disasters on the communities through damage prevention.
 Major focus will be given to disaster mitigation owing to its importance in reducing the losses.
 The mitigation plans will be specific for different kinds of hazards identified in HVCRA section.
 Mitigation plans will be sector specific, and will deal with both aspects, structural & non-structural.

 The Identification of various divisions and departments, along with nodal officers, to coordinate the mitigation activities, including Shimla Municipal Corporation (SMC) and ULBs for implementing mitigation strategies will be the key.
 The community mitigation measures will be identified and implementation modalities will be articulated.
 A Training Strategy will be formulated for training stakeholders who can aid in disaster management.

-The thrust should be on risk informed urban planning and local development, based on the up to date risk assessments with particular focus on vulnerable population and enforcement of the realistic risk compliant building regulations, at the ward level.
+The thrust will be on risk informed urban planning and local development, based on the up to date risk assessments with particular focus on vulnerable population and enforcement of the realistic risk compliant building regulations, at the ward level.